Atxada/personal-website/posts/create-simple-node-editor.md

 ```

-We calculate the Y coordinate by take into account the <CodeText>socket_spacing</CodeText> attribute.
-For X coordinate it's very simple just attach it at the left side of the node if the sockets is input and vice versa for output.
-Please don't forget to add two new constant for this function called LEFT (value of 1) and RIGHT (value of 2).
+We calculate the Y coordinate by taking into account the <CodeText>socket_spacing</CodeText> attribute.
+For X coordinate it's very simple just attach it at the left side of the node if the sockets are input and vice versa for output.
+Please don't forget to add two new constants for this function called LEFT (value of 1) and RIGHT (value of 2).

 ![Ordered socket preview](/images/portofolio/QGraphicsScene5.PNG "Ordered socket preview")